 The Office of Tax Simplification reported the current rules were ‘counter intuitive’ and created ‘odd incentives’ as CGT is taxed at a lower rate than income.

 If CGT is raised in line with income tax, the Treasury could bring in up to £14bn annually.
-Those who could be affected include property owners and those investing in the stock market outside of a tax-efficient wrapper like an ISA or a SIPP.
+Those who could be affected include property owners and those investing in the stock market outside of a tax-efficient wrapper like an stocks and shares ISA or a SIPP.